hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. HAPI Data Access Specification
 2. Significant Changes to Specification
-   1. API Changes from version 2 to 3
+   1. API Changes from v2 to v3
-   2. Schema Changes from version 2 to 3
+   2. Schema Changes from v2 to v3
 3. Introduction
    1. Overview
    2. Adoption